Magnificent Delusions: Pakistan, The United States, and an Epic History of Misunderstanding

 The Nation-State of Pakistan is Only 70 Years Old: From 1947-onward

 Post-WWII saw two super powers emerge: the Soviet Union and the United States of America.
 Washington did not want to alienate India and they also were occupied with reconstruction and containing Soviet expansion.
-Jinnah made statements that made it clear he preferred U.S. aid and allyship; he had unkind words for communism and went on a charm offensive, sending envoys to the U.S..
-Pakistan sought a $2 billion loan for refugee help.
-The U.S. only provided 0.5% percent of that.
+Jinnah made statements that made it clear he preferred U.S. aid and allyship; he had unkind words for communism and went on a charm offensive, sending envoys to the U.S. Pakistan sought a $2 billion loan for refugee help; the U.S. ended only providing 0.5% percent of that.
 Moreover, Pakistan also had a huge list of military needs.
 President Harry Truman was not taking the bait and an informal arms embargo, to both India and Pakistan, was enacted.

 Quid pro Quo

 New Delhi and Karachi met – a year apart – for meetings with US leaders.
 Pakistani media painted Liaquat’s, who would be the first Prime Minister of Pakistan, visit in nationalistic ways; Liaquat was there for business and fighting for arms, for ex., to bolster Pakistani integrity and security.
 The media painted him as an emerging nationalistic hero.
-Locals didn’t know that Liaquat drinked liked Westerns – drinking alcohol is forbidden in Islam.
-I learend that Liaquat promised to have no military at all if they could rely on American protection.
+Locals didn’t know that Liaquat drinked liked Westernerss – drinking alcohol is forbidden in Islam.
+I learened from reading this excellent book that Liaquat promised to have no military at all if they could rely on American protection.
 This is huge.
 Secretary of State Dean Acheson was not about to make that promise.
 The Korean War was beginning and Pakistan promised support if, again, America would make a “unlimited” promise to them.
-America could not do this and insisted that they didn’t need Pakistani help; Pakistani should help under the responsibility of the UN Charter.
-The U.S. did have the upper hand here and was not going to alienate India or Afghanistan.
+America could not do this and insisted that they didn’t need Pakistani help.
+Besides, the U.S. argued, Pakistan should help under the responsibility of the UN Charter anyways.
+In the end, the U.S. did have the upper hand here and was not going to alienate India or Afghanistan.
 The Truman Adiminstration said that Washington was not “pro-Indian, pro-Israel nor anti-Muslim.”
 This is realpolitik, folks.

-In the end of this beginning, the US State Department was finding India difficult to work with.
-In 1951, Liaquat was assassinated by a local who found him un-Islamic.
+In the end of this beginning era of geopolitics that we now understand as the Cold War, the US State Department was finding India difficult to work with.
+Moreover, in 1951 Liaquat was assassinated by a local who found him un-Islamic.
 Liaquat was seen as the successor of Jinnah.
 Now: the future of Pakistan was in the air; with no charismatic leader emerging, things were about to get even messier.

 This was a review/summary of the beginnings of the historic creation of Pakistan and the partition of the Indian-Pakistani subcontinent parts of Magnificent Delusions.
 The years discussed were 1947-1951.
 Part 2 is now published. *If you see any mistakes, typos, plagiarism, etc., let me know.
 I’m writing this simply for self-understanding.*